Pick the one you want most

 Optimal Awakening: Dreams are most easily recalled when awakening occurs during or shortly after REM sleep periods.
 Understanding natural sleep cycles can help time awakenings for better recall.

-Gradual Awakening: Allowing for gradual awakening rather than jarring alarm clocks can help preserve dream memories that might otherwise be lost.
+Gradual Awakening: Allowing for gradual awakening rather than jarring alarm clocks can help preserve dream memories that might otherwise be lost in the abrupt transition to wakefulness.

 Creating Optimal Conditions for Healthy Dreaming